paulogdm/chartcomposer/README.md

-# ChartComposer
+# SongDocs

-ChartComposer is a website (https://chartcomposer.com) for displaying and editing ChordPro files.
+SongDocs is a website (https://chartcomposer.com) for displaying and editing ChordPro files.

 To run / develop locally:

-- Download the Now Desktop at https://zeit.co/download
 - Clone this repository
 - Obtain a copy of `secrets.js` from elsigh
+- Every push to `master` is auto-deployed

 ```
 npm install